Canada’s Stock Exchanges

 Toronto Stock Exchange – TSX

+The Toronto Stock Exchange is owned by the publicly traded, for-profit entity TMX Group.
+It also owns the junior TSX Venture Exchange, the Montreal Exchange (Canada’s financial derivatives exchange), the Alpha Exchange, and the NGX.
 Originally founded prior to Confederation in 1861, the TSX is the oldest stock exchange in Canada, and has the most listings of any exchange in the country.
 A large number of the 1,630 plus listings are in the mining sector, which reflects the traditional economic profile of Canada as a resource rich country.
 However, sectors like technology fuel the Canadian economy today.

 These listings are not confined to equity-based corporations, but extend to structured products, funds of all kinds, and other types of securities.
 These include derivative products, ETFs (“Exchange Traded Funds”) and Special Purpose Acquisition Corporations (“SPACs”).
+TMX group also operates the TSX Alpha Exchange which provides trading TSX and TSXV securities.
+Learn more about the Toronto Stock Exchange – TSX

-The structure of the listing standards for Neo are similar to NASDAQ’s as well as more stringent listing standards than other exchanges.
+CBOE Canada is for innovative companies and funds that push the boundaries of cutting-edge business practices.
+The structure of the listing standards for CBOE Canada are similar to NASDAQ’s as well as more stringent listing standards than other exchanges.
+CBOE Canada currently has just over 400 listings with a majority of them being ETFs.

-In addition to Neo listed securities the Neo Exchange also provides trading in CSE, TSX and TSXV securities.
-Moreover, three separate books provide this trading, which include NEO-N, NEO-L, NEO-D and a crossing facility.
+In addition to CBOE Canda listed securities, the CBOE Canada also provides trading in CSE, TSX and TSXV securities.
+Moreover, three separate books provide this trading, which include NEO-N, NEO-L, NEO-D, MATCHNOW, and a crossing facility.
+Learn more about the CBOE Canada

 THE TWO JUNIOR STOCK EXCHANGES